getodk/docs/odk1-src/form-question-types.rst

 appearance
   :tc:`rating`

 When the :tc:`rating` appearance is added, the range widget is displayed with stars having equal spacing.
-Number of stars is calculated using `end` parameter.
+Number of stars is calculated using the `end` parameter.
 When the user taps on an empty star, the stars up to and including that star will be filled.
-If the stars don't fit in the device width, they will be wrap onto additional lines.
+If the stars don't fit in the device width, they will wrap onto additional lines.

 .. image:: /img/form-widgets/range-widget-rating.*
   :alt: The range rating widget, as displayed in the ODK Collect app.
 The question label is "Range rating integer widget".